One-Shot Coding over General Noisy Networks: Introduction

-We briefly review existing one-shot results for specific multi-user coding settings.
+We briefly review existing one-shot results for multi-user coding settings.
 In~\cite{verdu2012non}, one-shot versions of the covering and packing lemmas have been proposed and applied to various problems in multiuser information theory, for example, multiple access channels and broadcast channels.
-In~\cite{yassaee2013technique}, a proof technique based on stochastic likelihood encoders and decoders has been used to derive various one-shot achievability results in several multi-user settings, including broadcast channels, multi-terminal source coding and multiple description coding.
+In~\cite{yassaee2013technique}, a proof technique based on stochastic likelihood encoders and decoders has been used to derive various one-shot achievability results in several multi-user settings, including broadcast channels, multiterminal source coding and multiple description coding.
 A one-shot mutual covering lemma has been proposed in~\cite{liu2015one} for broadcast channels, which recovers Marton's inner bound.
-In~\cite{song2016likelihood}, the multi-terminal source coding inner bound has been examined by a likelihood encoder.
+In~\cite{song2016likelihood}, the multiterminal source coding inner bound has been examined by a likelihood encoder.
 A finite-blocklength version of the random binning technique has been used in~\cite{yassaee2013non} to derive second order regions for broadcast channels.
-Recently, in~\cite{li2021unified} a technique called the \emph{Poisson matching lemma} has been introduced to prove various one-shot achievability results for a range of coding settings, and the achievable one-shot bounds improve upon the best known one-shot bounds in several settings with shorter proofs.
-The Poisson matching lemma is based on the Poisson functional representation~\cite{li2018strong}, and gives a bound on the probability of mismatch between the Poisson functional representations applied on different distributions.
+Recently, in~\cite{li2021unified}, a technique called the \emph{Poisson matching lemma} has been introduced to prove various one-shot achievability results for a range of coding settings, and the achievable one-shot bounds improve upon the best known one-shot bounds in several settings with shorter proofs.
+This technique has been applied to the information hiding problem~\cite{liu2024hiding}, unequal message protection~\cite{khisti2024unequal}, hypothesis testing~\cite{guo2024hypothesis} and secret key generation~\cite{hentila2024communication}.
+The Poisson matching lemma is based on the \emph{Poisson functional representation}~\cite{li2018strong}.
+Together with other related techniques, the Poisson functional representation~\cite{li2018strong} has been applied to various fields recently, e.g., neural estimation~\cite{lei2022neural}, minimax learning~\cite{li2020minimax} and differential privacy~\cite{liu2024universal}.